EngZakirHossain/EngZakirHossain/README.md

 ## 🙋‍♂️ About Me

 - 🔭 All of my projects are available at : <a href="https://mrzakir.com" target="_blank"> Zakir Hossain (Laravel Developer & UI/UX Designer)</a>
-- 🌱 I’m currently learning UI/UX and React Js 🤣
+- 🌱 I’m currently learning UI/UX and Js 🤣
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2022 Goals: Learn more about React Js
 - ⚡ Fun fact: I love to play cricket and cycling